c0D3M/Misc/cryptohtaphy.md

 ### maleability
 A ciphertext is changed such that when decrypted it produced a different plaintext.
 See example of malleable on wiki https://en.wikipedia.org/wiki/Malleability_(cryptography)

+### Semantic Security
+Knowledge of cipher(and length) for a given plain text does not reveal any partial information on the message that can be physically extracted in Probablistic-Polynomial Time Algorithm (PPTA).
+IND-CPA is conceptually similar to Semantic Security.

+### CPA (Chosen Plaintext Attack)
+In this type of attack, advesary has access to encryption oracle.

+### CCA

+### IND-CCA
+IND stands for indistinguishability where an attacker give a cipher text and two plain text cannot identfy which plain text is encrypted.

 ## ElGamal